 Varicose veins can be disfiguring and painful but it is not always that they need treatment.
 Sometimes the condition comes and goes especially in cases where it is caused by temporal factors such as pregnancy or the nature of occupation.
-The cardinal rule is, if the condition is not causing you any discomfort, you do not have to seek treatment.
+The cardinal rule is, if the condition is not causing you any discomfort, you do not have to seek treatment of varicose veins.
+However, treatment is often wanted for aesthetic reasons.

-However, there are some instances where treatment is important.
+However, there are some instances where the treatment of varicose veins is important.
 This is where the varicose veins are causing pain and you want to ease the symptoms.
 Also, in an attempt to treat complications such as skin discoloration, swelling, or leg ulcers, you may have to result to medical attention.
 Some sufferers of varicose veins have had to seek private treatment particularly for cosmetic reasons.

 So, exactly what options are there for the treatment of varicose veins?